Lee Hae-na: Kiss&Cry

 Haena originally debuted with the four member girl group Kiss&Cry with the single "Domino Game".
 The debut music video was released on January 23, 2014.

 Later that year, Haena appeared on the show Superstar K6, announcing Kiss&Cry's disbandment while auditioning for the show.
 She claimed that their company disbanded the group due to the public's response failing to meet their expectations.
 Despite their disbandment, Haena has still shown to be in contact with fellow former Kiss&Cry member Dia on her Instagram.

 Solo

 After Kiss&Cry's disbandment, Haena released a digital single titled "안 예쁜 끝 (Not So Pretty Ending)".
 It was released on iTunes on March 16, 2015.

 Matilda

 On March 14, 2016, Haena revealed via her Instagram that she would be debuting again as a member of a new group called Matilda under the label Box Media.
-The group debuted officially debuted on March 18, 2016, on Music Bank with the single "Macarena".
+The group debuted officially on March 18, 2016, on Music Bank with the single "Macarena".